 Skip to content

-Composer Commands
+Slash Commands

 KodaCode exposes a small runtime-owned command surface from the composer.
 Most entries are slash commands.
 The !<command> form is a direct composer action for local shell execution.
-These commands change session state, open management dialogs, inspect durable runtime data, or start an explicit user execution turn.
+These commands change session state, open management dialogs, inspect stored runtime data, or start an explicit user execution turn.
 They are not prompt tricks; they call explicit product behavior.

 CommandUse it forNotes